MulberryHQ/mulberry-m2-extension/README.md

 - Removes the module specific system config values from the `core_config_data` table.
 - Removes the warranty product from the "apply_to" list for specific Magento attributes (price, cost, weight).
 - Removes all Magento products with `type_id == warranty`.
-This automatically removea warranty products from active Magento quotes.
+This automatically removes warranty products from active Magento quotes.

 ## Configuration